shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/4-troubleshoot-connection.md

 ## Review

-In this Lab you have:
+In this Lab you have performed:

 - Identified SSH connectivity problem.
 - Diagnosed issue: Missing SSH security rule.